 Yes, Amazon wants to make it easy for aspiring entrepreneurs to get their business off the ground.
 However, their number one priority remains to make the Amazon marketplace a safe and credible shopping experience for customers.

 Along with safety and credibility for such a large (and swiftly evolving) platform comes the need for certain legal and regulatory brand restrictions as well.
 26 years ago, at its inception, Amazon services may have evoked a little more of a “wild west” spirit.
 In 2020 however, the Amazon Terms of Service ensure that both buyers and sellers are protected from potentially dangerous legal ramifications and safety risks.

 What are Amazon’s Restricted Categories?

 The following product categories are gated by Amazon, meaning you will be required to take some extra action via a special approval process.
-According to Amazon this category approval process may include things like “additional fees, performance checks, and other qualifications.”
+According to Amazon, this category approval process may include things like “additional fees, performance checks, and other qualifications.”
 Refer to the above link for details on each of these Amazon restricted categories.
-Amazon does a great job of laying out their expectations for sellers swimming in these pools.
+Amazon does a great job of laying out its expectations for sellers swimming in these pools.

 - Collectible Coins